 Baureka.online endeavours to develop a comprehensive web-based platform that fosters exchange in the field of historical building research.
 Even with the availability of digital tools, historical building research often focuses on singular projects due to its object-oriented nature.
 Despite the newfound relevance of historical building research, exemplified by the recent object-turn, very few digital networks currently exist for such research.
 The research community lacks an online-platform that can employ semantic web technologies and unlock the potential of having access to digital data across multiple projects.
 This would make the high-performance community more visible in multidisciplinary contexts, and could foster synergetic effects between researchers, practicing conservationists, and architects.
 As a modularly conceived platform, Baureka.online effectively responds to all of these demands:

-baureka.publications is conceived as an open access online journal for research data and results from historical building researchers.
-While data can be published and in its raw state in baureka.archive, baureka.publications is specifically designed for interpreted data and papers which will be selected by peer reviewers (if necessary, access can be restricted).
+baureka.publications is conceived as an open access data and online journal for research data and results from building archaeology.
+While data can be published and in its raw state in baureka.storage, baureka.publications is specifically designed for interpreted or annotated data and papers that will be selected by peer reviewers (if necessary, access may be restricted).